-With the distribution and public posting of this document, the Arizona Department of Education (ADE) aims to provide guidance on compliance with the numerous statutory and regulatory requirements of the Nita M. Lowey 21st Century Community Learning Centers Title IV-B (21st CCLC) Grant for fiscal year 2024.
-The 21st CCLC Guidance Handbook (2023-2024) edition is a good reference for practices and standard expectations for all Arizona 21st CCLC grant programs.
+With the distribution of this document, the Arizona Department of Education (ADE) aims to provide guidance on maintaining compliance with the numerous statutory and regulatory requirements of the Nita M. Lowey 21st Century Community Learning Centers Title IV-B (21st CCLC) Grant for fiscal year 2025.
+The 21st CCLC Guidance Handbook (2024-2025) edition is a good reference for practices and standard expectations for all Arizona 21st CCLC grant programs.
 This guide should be read along with the authorized statutes and applicable regulations that are relevant to the 21st CCLC Grant.